cwgreene/pwncollege.github.io/modules/intro.md

 # Module: Introduction

-This module contains an introduction to for the course.
+This module contains an introduction to the course.

 ## Lectures